Amitnuk/RL-Implementations/deep_rl/value_based/dqn/README.md

 ### Background

 DQN introduces two mechanisms, (1) experience replay and (2) target network.
 Together, they mitigate the aforementioned problems concerning i.i. and fixed target distribution.
-Let's start with experience replay ant then move to target network, which I believe to be the DQN groundbreaking idea.
+Let's start with experience replay then move to target network, which I believe to be the DQN groundbreaking idea.

 * Experience replay :